C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Symbols

 Teachers should provide opportunities for students to explore and create different representations of the same pattern.
-For example, they may be asked to exchange their representation and reproduce the pattern using concrete or semi-concrete materials, and vice versa.
+For example, they may be asked to exchange their representation and reproduce the pattern using concrete or visual (semi-concrete) materials, and vice versa.
 It is important to focus on the relationship between the two representations so that the focus remains on reasoning and not on numerical calculation.

 Number Patterns